P-O-K/Genetic-Algorithm-Example/README.md

 # Genetic-Algorithm-Example
-Using a genetic algorithm to evolve an entire generation to hone in on a specific string example
+Using a genetic algorithm to evolve generations of strings to hone in on a specific string target